AndrzejSzelag/keycloak-jwt-validator-springboot-react/README.md

 ## Features
 **Keycloak JWT Validator** application:
-- Decodes the JWT token,
+- Parses and decodes the JWT token,
-- Validates its structure (ensures it contains three parts and valid JSON),
+- Validates the token structure (ensures it contains three parts and valid JSON),
 - Checks the expiry date,
-- Sends the token to the backend for full verification.
+- Forwards the token to the backend for full signature and claim verification.

 On the backend, the Spring Boot service:
 - Verifies the token’s signature using public keys retrieved from Keycloak's JWK Set URI,